 "We do work very regularly with Simon who we trust and know to be very good "- New York based tax partner in leading US law firm

-Stephen advises in corporate and international tax including international private wealth.
-His recent experience covers the consortium sale of a UK ROSCo, the reorganisation of the European sub-group of a US financial services business involving the creation of a UK holding company, a corporate business migration and the establishment of a family office fund.
+Stephen advises on the taxation of international private wealth and acts as general counsel to closely controlled investment funds.
 From 1988-2006 Stephen was a tax partner in Freshfields Bruckhaus Deringer.
 Subsequently, he experienced the client's view of legal services as a managing director in origination and sales with Deutsche Bank's structured capital markets group before returning to the tax profession as a partner in EY's international tax services group.

 Nigel is a tax expert specialising in all UK and US aspects of remuneration delivery, including deferral and complex share-based incentive arrangements, partnership planning, pensions tax and expatriate tax matters.He has over 25 years experience in financial services gained from working in London and New York.